Pierce Erez-Henderson

 nooloo (2025)

-A design-commerce experiment investigating economic accessibility, digital fabrication, and distribution
+A design-commerce experiment investigating the production and curation of domestic space through economic accessibility, digital fabrication, and distribution

 nooloo explored whether thoughtfully designed home and wardrobe objects could be made more economically accessible through digital manufacturing and direct-to-consumer distribution.
 Built from scratch using Shopify Hydrogen, the platform became a very tactical investigation into the operational realities of fabrication, logistics, pricing, advertising, and platform-dependent commerce—exposing part of the infrastructural underbelly of (making and) selling things to people.